smj452/Election_Analysis/README.md

  - Change the current file name with the new file name that requires analysis.
  - Add python input function that will allow the user to enter the file name and then run an analysis on the input file.

-2.Update the script and add another 'for' loop.
+2. Update the script and add another 'for' loop.
 Here are two scenarios that will require the script update to add another "for' loop:
  - Perform analysis for senatorial districts and local elections
  - Perform analysis for presidential elections